How to Calculate Duties and Taxes in the Philippines: Simplified

 How to Calculate Duties and Taxes?

-E.G. if the imported products’ Dutiable value is US$2000 and a 3% Customs duty rate is applied, the import duty would be 3% x US$2000 = US$60.
+For example, if the dutiable value of the imported products is US$2000 and a 3% customs duty rate is applied, the import duty would be calculated as 3% of US$2000, equaling US$60.

 Conclusion: Calculating duties and taxes in the Philippines doesn’t have to be daunting.
 By following these simplified steps and leveraging available resources, businesses and individuals can ensure compliance with customs regulations and avoid any surprises when importing goods.
 Understanding the process empowers importers to make informed decisions and effectively manage their international trade operations.